jio-gl/human-bias/README.md

    - We remove symbols whose 24h changes are negative.
    - Our aim is to only ride momentum in coins that are already trending up.

-This yields a dynamic “beauty contest” approach that can quickly rotate into whichever coins appear to be surging.
-Of course, it can also quickly rotate out if momentum fades.

 ---

 ## 5. Usage